 We are accredited as a Living Wage employer.

-This organisational chart illustrates the structure of the office, together with job titles and salary grades.
+This organisational chart illustrates the structure of the office, together with job titles.

 To the knowledge of the OPCC: